FAIR-Universe/HEP-Challenge/pages/terms.md

 To ensure proper representation and verification of your affiliation with an organization in our competition, please adhere to the following guidelines

-#### Profile Affiliation

-Ensure that your Codabench profile includes your current organizational affiliation.
+- Ensure that your Codabench profile includes your current organizational affiliation.
 This helps in verifying your credentials and associating your contributions with the correct institution.

-#### Registration Requirements
+- If participants are freelancers they should provide brief details (via email to fair-universe@lbl.gov) of their freelance operation, any supporting URL, and their country of residence.

-Use your organization-issued email address to register for the competition.
+- Use your organization-issued email address to register for the competition.
 This will help us confirm that you are officially associated with the organization and prevent unauthorized entries.
+- Registration is not required to access the dataset that is provided on the “Data” tab.
+We encourage the use of the dataset for research.
+In the event that a participant who is not eligible for submission via codabench according to the conditions above, can demonstrate a successful method on the challenge task we encourage them to contact the organizers for attribution and potential inclusion in the final competition stage if possible.